 Educational Partner(s) Process for Engagement Students Students actively participated in the LCAP engagement process through an online survey designed to gather their perspectives on various aspects of school life.
 The survey, distributed through StudentSquare, was accessible to all students and featured student-friendly language and engaging emoji images.
 To ensure broad participation, teachers allocated class time or learning plan meetings for students to complete the survey.
 Student email addresses were cross-referenced with the student information system to identify subgroup information.
 Analyzing disaggregated data from different subgroups allows the school to compare the overall consensus with subgroup-specific results.
 This process is crucial for evaluating the school's effectiveness and identifying opportunities for improvement.
 Students were asked to rate the school's progress toward meeting LCAP goals and provide feedback on the overall school climate, culture, academics, and support services.
 Additionally, students were invited to share their likes about school and suggest one thing they would change.
-The survey, conducted over 30 days in mid-January to mid-February, received an exceptional response, with over 3,500 student surveys completed network-wide; nearly 175 of those were Inland Empire Springs students.
+The survey, conducted over 30 days in mid-January to mid-February, received an exceptional response, with over 3,500 student surveys completed network-wide; and Citrus Springs students completed nearly 120 of that total.
+This data and input from Citrus Springs was used to inform the plans for Orange Springs since many students would be transitioning from the old charter to the new.
 Teachers, principals, administrators, other school personnel Teachers and school staff were engaged in the LCAP process through a survey distributed via ParentSquare, school social media, email, and text messages.
 The use of ParentSquare in communication has significantly increased survey participation.
 The survey, open from mid-January to mid-February, asked teachers and staff to rate the school's performance in providing services and resources to students.
 The survey provided an opportunity for narrative responses, allowing teachers and staff to offer qualitative input for improvement.
 Informal feedback was also gathered through classroom observations, professional development sessions, and other onsite and virtual events, which were shared with the administration for consideration.